-As you may have noticed if you’ve spent any time poking around my blog lately, I enjoy hauling my family to the beach.
+As you may have noticed if you’ve spent any time poking around my blog lately, I enjoy finding any excuse to take a family beach trip.
 Despite all the sand, sun and sweat, I tend to have as much fun as the kids.
 My love affair with the beach goes back early in my childhood.
 I don’t think a summer has passed that I didn’t get in at least one day at the beach.
 I even converted my husband, who was not a beach goer growing up and whose fair skin made him shy away from prolonged outdoor exposure.
-(Now he’s matured into a beast of a man who jumps in the surf looking for a great white to wrestle.
+(Now he’s matured into a beast of a man who jumps into the surf looking for a great white to wrestle.
 I’ll save that photo for a future post.)

-So today, my Seven Quick Takes are 7 helpful tips I’ve learned to help make your day at the beach more fun and less “I have a ton of sand stuck in the crotch of my swimsuit!”
+So today, here’s seven helpful tips I’ve learned to help make your family beach trip more fun and less “I have a ton of sand stuck in the crotch of my swimsuit!”

 And if you’re lucky enough to have a baby that will sleep on the beach, you’ll need a clean towel for that, as well as a bunch of other random stuff that will inevitable come up once all five of your towels resemble crusty driftwood.
 Take extra towels and keep them hidden.

 So there you have it, seven tips, coupled with a planning list that help make our beach trips a little more seamless.
-If you hate the beach, and even if you don’t, be sure to check out the rest of the Seven Quick Takes over at Conversion Diary.
+Did I forget anything?
+What are your favorite beach trip tips?